darklab8/fl-darkstat/README.md

 # FLDarknet
-Provides website for Freeancer Discovery community to provide info about game stuff for players
+Provides website for Freeancer Discovery community located at https://discoverygc.com/forums The main purpose to provide info about in game stuff, and server side information